sampoder/bart/README.md

 <img width="401" alt="Screenshot 2025-02-21 at 6 52 58 PM" src="https://github.com/user-attachments/assets/6fa3454e-8984-4b03-8489-a8fe6f893d57" />

 But anyways!
-With it coded up, I now had a thing.
+With it coded up, I now had a working thing.
 Just imagine if there was a purple BART line:

 <img width="600px" alt="Screenshot 2025-02-14 at 12 00 52 AM" src="https://github.com/user-attachments/assets/337af8bd-26f2-4a38-8a45-2d2378e87b7d" />